daveyarwood/vim-alda/README.md

 A plugin for Vim providing support for editing and playing [Alda][alda] scores.

+## Caveats

-> **This plugin currently only works on Neovim.**
+* **This plugin currently only works on Neovim.**

->
-> It would be nice if it worked on Vim, too, but I haven't been able to figure
-> out how get that working without needing to rewrite a bunch of Neovim-specific
-> code to conditionally use either Neovim's or Vim's background jobs APIs.
+  It would be nice if it worked on Vim, too, but I haven't been able to figure out how get that working without needing to rewrite a bunch of Neovim-specific code to conditionally use either Neovim's or Vim's background jobs APIs.

->
-> If you use Vim and you're interested in contributing support for Vim, I would
-> greatly appreciate it!
+  If you use Vim and you're interested in contributing support for Vim, I would greatly appreciate it!

+* **This plugin currently only works with Alda 1.x.**

+  Alda 2 was released in May 2021, and its interface is a bit different.
+I plan to update vim-alda to work with Alda 2 in the near future.

 ## Features